Tommy Thompson: Gaffe about Jews, Israel

 In April 2007, Thompson was compelled to apologize for remarks he made about Jews and Israel during an address to an assembled crowd of Jewish social activists in Washington, D.C.

-On April 16, 2007, appearing before a conference organized by the Religious Action Center of Reform Judaism, Thompson referenced his lucrative transition from public service to the private sector and invoked old, slanderous stereotypes linking Judaism with finance.
+On April 16, 2007, appearing before a conference organized by the Religious Action Center of Reform Judaism, Thompson referenced his lucrative transition from public service to the private sector and invoked stereotypes linking Judaism with finance.
 Thompson stated: "You know that's sort of part of the Jewish tradition and I do not find anything wrong with that."
 Thompson then returned to the podium with the intention of clearing up his earlier comments, adding: "I just want to clarify something because I didn't (by) any means want to infer or imply anything about Jews and finances and things.
 What I was referring to, ladies and gentlemen, is the accomplishments of the Jewish religion.
 You've been outstanding business people and I compliment you for that."
 Thompson's comments caused "unease in the room" as the attendees tried to decode the meaning of Thompson's use of this stereotype.